douglasdavis/ddavis.io/content/posts/introducing-pygram11.md

 in the same way.

-This python library aims to make generating a lot of histograms a quick task.
+This python library aims to make generating a lot of histograms a quick task (targeting samples of size \\(O(10^6)\\) and larger), while supporting weighted statistical uncertainties on the bin counts.
 To do this I've implemented the ability to calculate histograms (both fixed and variable bin width in one and two dimensions) which are (optionally) accelerated with [OpenMP](https://www.openmp.org/).
 To do it in Python, I've used [pybind11](https://github.com/pybind/pybind11).
-Pygram11 can essentially be a drop-in replacement for `numpy.histogram` and `numpy.histogram2d`, while reaching speeds 20x faster (for a 1D histogram of an array of length 10,000) to almost 100x faster than NumPy (for a 2D histogram of 100 million \\((x\_i, y\_i)\\) pairs).
+Pygram11 can essentially be a drop-in replacement for `numpy.histogram` and `numpy.histogram2d`, while reaching speeds 20x faster (for a 1D histogram of an array of length 10,000) to almost 100x faster than NumPy (for a 2D histogram of 100 million
+\\((x\_i, y\_i)\\) pairs).
 The APIs are quite similar (with slightly different return styles).
 On top of that, the sum-of-weights-squared calculation is a "first class citizen" in pygram11 (see my [NumPy Histogram tricks for HEP](https://ddavis.io/posts/2018-02-08-numpy-histograms/) post).